ansys/pyansys-geometry/doc/source/getting_started/index.rst

 PyAnsys Geometry is a Python client library for the Ansys Geometry service.

 This client library works with a Geometry service backend.
-There are several ways of running this backend, although the preferred and most performant mode is using Docker containers.
+There are several ways of running this backend, although the preferred and high-performance mode is using Docker containers.
 Please select the option that suits your needs best from the ones below:

 .. grid:: 1